-Like the others, SO is big, diversified and knows how to manage its businesses during any economic cycle.
+Like the others, Southern is big, diversified and knows how to manage its businesses during any economic cycle.
 That’s the kind of business model that tends to do well in my stock-picking system.
-SO is also the only utility in the country that is actually building a new nuclear reactor.
+Southern is also the only utility in the country that is actually building a new nuclear reactor.

-And even when that project went sideways a couple years back, SO grabbed the reins and got it back on track, barely missing a beat.
+And even when that project went sideways a couple years back, Southern grabbed the reins and got it back on track, barely missing a beat.

-The stock is up more than 45% in the last year, yet it’s trading at a trailing price-to-earnings ratio of 16.
-It also has a rich and reliable 3.5% dividend.
+The stock is up 9% in the last year, yet it’s trading at a trailing price-to-earnings ratio of 12.5.
+It also has a rich and reliable 4.4% dividend yield.

 Clearway Energy (CWEN)